Jumb0Frame/OldFeatherCape/OldFeatherCape/Package/README.md

 # Old Feather Cape

-Big Potion went after the Feather Cape, we won't stand for it!
+Big Potion went after the Feather Cape, we won't stand for it! \
+This mod allows you to craft a modified version of the "Feather Cape" called "Old Feather Cape" which has the +20% jump height that got taken away with the Bog Witch update.
+Use the Galdr table to craft it.

 ## Installation (manual)